 - (1) The frame for a sidecar outfit consists of a motorcycle with a sidecar attached on the left or right side, or any three-wheeled, two track vehicles built specifically for sidecar competition.
-Sidecars must be constructed or attached in a safe, workmanlike manner. - (2) Sidecars must have conventional rigid (not flexible) frames. - (3) Measured from the center of the tire treads, the distance between the sidecar wheel and motorcycle wheels must be between 30 and 45 inches. - (4) A padded, straight knee brace may be used, but it must be attached at a right angle to the frame and not extend more than 5 inches from the gas tank.

-- Handlebars must be made of steel, aluminum, titanium or another material approved by the AMA.
+Sidecars must be constructed or attached in a safe, workmanlike manner. - (2) Sidecars must have conventional rigid (not flexible) frames.

+- (3) Measured from the center of the tire treads, the distance between the sidecar wheel and motorcycle wheels must be between 30 and 45 inches. - (4) A padded, straight knee brace may be used, but it must be attached at a right angle to the frame and not extend more than 5 inches from the gas tank. - 8.
+Handlebars and Controls - Handlebars must be made of steel, aluminum, titanium or another material approved by the AMA.
 Repaired, cracked or broken handlebars are prohibited.
-Handlebar mounts may be altered. - Control levers must have ball ends at least 1/2-inch in diameter. - c.
-All motorcycles must be equipped with a functional mechanical kill device (such as a compression release) or ignition cut-off switch mounted on the handlebar and able to be reached without taking one's hand from a handgrip. - Motorcycles must be fitted with a self-closing throttle.
+Handlebar mounts may be altered. - b.
+Control levers must have ball ends at least 1/2-inch in diameter. - c.
+All motorcycles must be equipped with a functional mechanical kill device (such as a compression release) or ignition cut-off switch mounted on the handlebar and able to be reached without taking one's hand from a handgrip. - d.
+Motorcycles must be fitted with a self-closing throttle. - 9.
+Forks - a.
+Forks must be adequate in strength and size for the motorcycle and its use. - b.

-9 Forks

-- Forks must be adequate in strength and size for the motorcycle and its use. - b.
 Fender brackets may be removed. - c.
 If forks are moved up in the triple clamps and protrude more than 1 inch (including air stem if so equipped) above the lowest portion of the handlebars, then a protection device must be fitted over them. - d.
-A steering damper may be used.

-- Except for motorcycles used in observed trials, gas tank capacity must be between 5-liters (1.32 gallons) and 24-liters (6.34 gallons).
-The gas tank must be manufactured and mounted in a safe and workmanlike manner. - Leaking gas tanks or fittings, as well as temporary makeshift repairs, are prohibited. - Commercially produced auxiliary tanks may be used.
+A steering damper may be used. - 10.
+Gas Tanks - a.
+Except for motorcycles used in observed trials, gas tank capacity must be between 5-liters (1.32 gallons) and 24-liters (6.34 gallons).
+The gas tank must be manufactured and mounted in a safe and workmanlike manner. - b.
+Leaking gas tanks or fittings, as well as temporary makeshift repairs, are prohibited. - c.
+Commercially produced auxiliary tanks may be used.
 Seat tanks are prohibited. - d.
-Gas tank vent lines must have a device that prevents gasoline from escaping.
+Gas tank vent lines must have a device that prevents gasoline from escaping. - 11.
+Fenders - The front fender and the rear portion of the rear fender may be removed, or special fenders may be fitted.
+However, any special fenders must be mounted securely and safely.